Monsanto legal cases: Alachlor

 Alachlor is the second most widely used herbicide in the United States; its use as a herbicide has been banned in the European Union.

-In 2012, a French court found Monsanto guilty of chemical poisoning of a farmer who had used the herbicide Lasso, a trade name for alachlor.
+In 2012, a French court found Monsanto guilty of chemical poisoning of Paul François, a farmer who had used the herbicide Lasso, a trade name for alachlor.
 This is the first such case to be heard in France and is considered "a judgment that could lend weight to other health claims against pesticides."
 In 2015 a French appeals court upheld the ruling and ordered the company to "fully compensate" the grower.

 Roundup

 The active ingredient in Roundup, the most widely used herbicide, is glyphosate.
 As of October 30, 2019, there were over 40,000 plaintiffs involved with a suit saying that glyphosate-based herbicides caused their cancer.
 Most of these suits were filed after 2015, when the World Health Organization's International Agency for Research on Cancer (IARC) published a report linking glyphosate to cancer in humans.
 Monsanto denies that Roundup is carcinogenic.

 There is limited evidence that human cancer risk might increase as a result of occupational exposure to large amounts of glyphosate, such as agricultural work, but no good evidence of such a risk from home use, such as in domestic gardening.
 The consensus among national pesticide regulatory agencies and scientific organizations, including the European Commission, and the US Environmental Protection Agency (EPA), is that labeled uses of glyphosate are not likely to be carcinogenic to humans.

+In March 2015, the California Office of Environmental Health Hazard Assessment announced plans to have glyphosate listed as a known carcinogen based on the IARC assessment.
 In 2016, Monsanto filed a lawsuit objecting to glyphosate being added to California's list of carcinogens.
 In January 2017, the Fresno County Superior Court rejected the case.
 The state of California filed a motion to dismiss the case.
 Monsanto appealed on March 22.

 In 2016, in response to a lawsuit by Emanuel Giglio, the Southern District of California ruled that Giglio's cancer was not Monsanto's fault and that "FIFRA preempted Giglio's claim of a failure to warn the EPA about the dangers of glyphosate".

-In the In re: Roundup Products Liability multidistrict litigation (MDL) a Daubert hearing was held in March 2018 on general causation as to non-Hodgkin’s lymphoma.
+In the In re: Roundup Products Liability multidistrict litigation a Daubert hearing was held in March 2018 on general causation as to non-Hodgkin’s lymphoma.
 This case consolidated over 300 federal lawsuits that allege Monsanto did not adequately warn consumers about the risks of using Roundup.
 Monsanto argued that plaintiff's claims were based on "junk science" and sought a summary judgment dismissing the cases.
 In July 2018, the federal court judge overseeing the cases ruled that the plaintiffs could proceed with their lawsuits, finding that a reasonable jury could conclude that glyphosate can cause cancer in humans.
 Monsanto's motion for summary judgment was denied.